 Nursing encompasses autonomous and collaborative care of individuals of all ages, families, groups and communities, sick or well and in all settings.
 Nursing includes the promotion of health, prevention of illness, and the care of ill, disabled people and those requiring end of life care.
-Advocacy, promotion of a safe environment, research, participation in shaping health policy and in patient and health systems management, and education are also key nursing roles (International Council of Nurses, 2010).
+Advocacy, promotion of a safe environment, research, education, participation in shaping health policy, and in patient and health systems management are also key nursing roles (ICN).